MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/display-status-unhealthy.md

   - Microsoft Teams
 ms.custom: CI167102
 ---

-# The Display status is Unhealthy
+# The Front of Room status is Unhealthy

 ## Symptoms

-In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Display** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and users experience one or more of the following issues:
+In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Display - Front of Room** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and users experience one or more of the following issues:

 - One or more Front of Room displays show nothing or show "No Signal".
-- The room console shows nothing or shows "No Signal".
 - The room console shows a warning banner at the top that indicates that a display was disconnected.

-Additionally, Event ID 3001 is logged under **Applications and Services Logs** > **Skype Room System** in **Event Viewer**.
-For example, the following event is logged:

-> {"Description":"Conference Microphone status : Healthy.
-Conference Speaker status : Healthy.
-Default Speaker status : Healthy.
-Camera status : Healthy. **Front of Room Display status : Unhealthy.** Motion Sensor status : Healthy.
-HDMI Ingest status : Healthy.
-Content Camera status : Healthy. ","ResourceState":"Unhealthy","OperationName":"HardwareCheckEngine","OperationResult":"Fail","OS":"Windows 10","OSVersion":"10.0.19044.1889","Alias":"lab@contoso.com ","DisplayName":"Lenovo Hub 500 - Rally Plus - 2FoR","AppVersion":"4.13.132.0","IPv4Address":"1.2.3.4","IPv6Address":""}
+## Signal Logic

+This signal indicates one or more front of room displays are no longer detected.
+The count of available displays is compared against the Dual Display configuration within the Microsoft Teams Rooms application.
+Although the console is a display, this signal filters out certified consoles to count any remaining as a Front of Room display.
+If you are using a console that is not certified, this signal will not alert correctly.

 > [!NOTE]
-> Although the event log shows the signal as **Front of Room Display**, the room console status is also monitored.
-The count of available displays is checked against the expected count.
-This value depends on whether dual monitor mode is enabled.
-If dual monitor mode is enabled, the expected count is three: one for the room console and two for the Front of Room displays.
-Otherwise, the expected count is two.
 >
 > This signal should remain as **Healthy** even when Teams Rooms allows the displays to *sleep* after 10 minutes (default value) of no activity.
 ## Resolution

 Display issues can occur for different reasons.
 To fix common issues, try the following options.